Analysts' View: World markets whipsaw on knife-edge U.S. election

 MONA MAHAJAN, SENIOR U.S. INVESTMENT STRATEGIST, ALLIANZ GLOBAL INVESTORS, NEW YORK

-“Generally, this seems like another shock-and-awe outcome once again.
-The presidential race is looking far tighter than that projected Blue Wave scenario that has really kind of dominated the headlines in recent weeks.
+“This seems like another shock-and-awe outcome once again.
+The presidential race is looking far tighter than that projected Blue Wave scenario that has really kind of dominated the headlines in recent weeks.”

-“I think markets were jolted a little bit by how close the race now appears.
-We are seeing a little bit of a flight-to-safety response in some asset classes.”

-Compiled by the Global Finance & Markets Breaking News team; Editing by Richard Pullin, Jacqueline Wong, Kim Coghill and Emelia Sithole-Matarise
+Compiled by the Global Finance & Markets Breaking News team; Editing by Richard Pullin, Jacqueline Wong, Kim Coghill and Mike Dolan

 Our Standards: The Thomson Reuters Trust Principles.